VirtualFlyBrain/graph_queries/weighted_path.md

 ---
 **NOTE**

-Curretly Geppetto is configured to limited this list to 2 but there is future potential for 'via' neurons.
+Curretly Geppetto is configured to limit this list to 2 but there is future potential for 'via' neurons.

 ---